How Does Long-Term Disability Work With Social Security Disability?

 Contact the Long-Term Disability Legal Team at CCK

 Managing both a long-term disability and Social Security Disability claim can be overwhelming.
-At Chisholm Chisholm & Kilpatrick LTD, our team of attorneys and professionals can help ensure that the insurance company is offsetting your SSDI benefits correctly and that your long-term disability claim is not negatively affected by your SSDI claim.
-If you are concerned about the impact of your SSDI claim on your LTD claim, contact us now at (401) 237-6412 for a FREE consultation.
+At Chisholm Chisholm & Kilpatrick, our team of attorneys and professionals can help ensure that the insurance company is offsetting your SSDI benefits correctly and that your long-term disability claim is not negatively affected by your SSDI claim.
+If you are concerned about the impact of your SSDI claim on your LTD claim, contact us now at (401) 237-6412 for a free case evaluation.